 It’s been a while, I know.
 I have been busy.
 Well, not THAT busy but when I haven’t been busy I needed a little computer separation.
 There are only so many hours I can spend with my eyeballs on this thing.

 On Monday, I attended the monthly NY Tech Meetup.
 Love to see the cool things the (mostly super young) tech entrepreneurs are doing.
 My favorite presentation was from VYou where people create video responses to questions that you pose to them.
 Weird, but kind of cool!
 There is zero chance I would actually participate or that anyone would want to see a video of me answering questions, but I could see how it could be an interesting tool for people in the “public eye” to promote themselves.
 They have some baseball players using it.
 Go to their web page.
 It is just fun to look at the clips of people waiting for you to “talk” to them.

 I stood around uncomfortably, pretending to be “looking for a friend” until someone came up to talk to me.
-Another nice fellow who is the COO of an online food ordering business called Olo which allows people to order food ahead of time and then go pick it up.
+Another nice fellow, the COO of an online food ordering business called Olo, which allows people to order food ahead of time and then go pick it up.
 (FYI for those interested, and you know who you are, Subway is one of their vendors.)
-He also has a friend who works for an tech startup related to education and gave me his card and offered to put me in touch with his friend (Networking!)
+He also has a friend who works for a tech startup related to education and gave me his card and offered to put me in touch with his friend (Networking!)

 Then I decided I had met my goal of talking to three strangers, politely said goodbye to Mr. Cloud, and made like a banana and split.

 I was QUITE proud of myself.
 I usually make an excuse not to attend the after-party, but this is the new me.
 Out and about with the people in 2011.
 I am really not so bad at talking to strangers.
 I had a little bit of trouble with finding people to talk to in a group and wrapping up the conversation politely, but once I am in a conversation, I am EXCELLENT at asking questions and keeping things going.
 It was a huge success!